Handling configuration parameters in Flask

-Configuration files in Flask allow us to add global parameters to our project; enable testing mode, debug, place the secret key of the app used, for example, for data encryption, among many other configurations that you can add in Flask.
+Once you've created your first application with Flask.
+You must know how to use configuration files to set up the database, mode, etc. Configuration files in Flask allow us to add global parameters to our project; enable testing mode, debug mode, place the app's secret key used, for example, for data encryption, among many other configurations you can add in Flask.

-Flask provides us with some mechanisms with which we can manage configuration parameters of our project, for example environment, database, connections to third-party services, etc.
+Flask provides us with some mechanisms through which we can manage our project's configuration parameters, such as environment, database, connections to third-party services, etc.

-These settings are made in configuration files in Flask allow us to add global parameters to our project; enable testing mode, debug, place the secret key of the app used, for example, for data encryption, among many other configurations that you can add in Flask.
+These configurations are made in configuration files in Flask, which allow us to add global parameters to our project; enable testing mode, debug mode, place the app's secret key used, for example, for data encryption, among many other configurations you can add in Flask.

-The configuration in Flask is either a class/subclass or just a dictionary and can be changed programmatically and at runtime from our Flask project; For example, take a look at the following lines of code where we are programmatically changing the debug mode to true, and we are doing it through a config bootstrap or just a dictionary and in this way we can use the config object in Flask programmatically:
+Configuration in Flask is either a class/subclass or simply a dictionary and can be modified programmatically and at runtime from our Flask project; for example, look at the following lines of code where we are programmatically changing the debug mode to true, and we do it through a configuration startup or simply a dictionary, and this way we can use the config object in Flask programmatically.

 app = Flask(__name__)